tomslominski/list-network-sites/README.md

 * Your filtering criteria is always remembered.
 * Customize how the sites are displayed using the WordPress Customizer.
 * Hook into the theme to make changes without editing the theme.
+* Share links to a particular search, page or filtering method.

 Installation
 ------------